 Did you know there are a lot of big names that are Dyslexic?
 Albert Einstein, Richard Branson, The Wright Brothers, Henry (The Fonz) Winkler, Henry Ford, Thomas Edison, Alexander Graham Bell, Steve Jobs, Ludwig Van Beethoven, Walt Disney, John F. Kennedy, Tom Cruise just to name a few haha.
 Just a few random people, not too many big names HA.
 There are a lot more, as you can see they all went on to accomplish amazing things.

-If I want to say become a millionaire or publish my books.
+If I want to say to become a millionaire or publish my books.
 That means I’m going to have to work hard just to keep up with people around me.
-I want to make the most of my life now, and make an impact in people lives.
+I want to make the most of my life now, and make an impact on people lives.

 With all of that said I can’t keep moping about with this cloud hanging over me.
 These were the cards I was dealt with.
 I need to make it work and keep going.
 My LD is stuck with me, I have to accept that now.
 I can’t change that, it’s who I am.
 Even though that’s who I am, it doesn’t mean I can’t put it to good use.
 With my new mindset, I have started to build the last few years.
 It’s an easy answer, challenge excepted.